 - Get prompt medical care for infected wounds

-- Follow safe, hygienic canning methods, using appropriate equipment for the specific food, as outlined by your local extension service or the FDA.
-You can find your county extension office through this interactive map on the Gardening KnowHow site.
+You can also find information on safe home canning methods through your local county extension office.
+Some offer classes.
+They may also offer free, easy-to-follow, how-to printed instruction guides.
+You can find them through this interactive map on the Gardening KnowHow site.
 Sure, it’s a gardening site.
 The extension offices help gardeners as well as home food preservationists.

 How to tell when to doubt?
 Check out the CDC guide for that.
 Please read the complete guide, especially this section: Safely dispose of food and cans that may be contaminated.

 That’s what I’ve learned about botulism so far.
+Thankfully, botulism poisoning is rare.
 I’ll return and post updates as I learn more.
 I hope the links on this page help you to make healthy decisions about preserving the foods you love and help to keep you and your loved ones safe

 If you have a question about a specific food and don’t find it in any of the links referred to on this page, write, call or send an e-mail to the Centers for Disease Control.
 Here is the contact information they provide on the page I linked to earlier in the article.